cenkalti/pypi-notifier/README.rst

 Requirements
 ------------

 Python 2.7 is required to run PyPI Notifier.
-Install the project dependencies with::
+Install the project's dependencies with::

     pip install -r requirements.txt